fcavallarin/htcap/README.md

  - Let the user call some methods to interact with the page.
 Actually the available methods are:
     - ui.render(path_to_file) - save a screenshot of the page current state
     - ui.triggerEvent(element, event) - trigger an event
- - ui.render(path_to_file) - save a screenshot of the page current state
- - ui.triggerEvent(element, event) - trigger an event

- - ui.render(path_to_file) - save a screenshot of the page current state
- - ui.triggerEvent(element, event) - trigger an event

 Available hooks are:

  - onInit - called when the page is initialized